The San Francisco-based company has partnered with BBVA Compass which will use FutureAdvisor to power a digital investment service for its clients.

 The announcement comes five months after investment manager BlackRock acquired FutureAdvisor for an undisclosed amount, prompting the robo-advisor to change its customer-acquisition strategy from direct-to-consumer to business-to-business.

 BBVA hopes the partnership will help it engage with millennial customers who aren’t currently using its investment services and are seeking a digital experience.
-As BBVA Compass Chairman and CEO Manolo Sánchez states, “The ultimate goal here is to help our clients take greater control of their finances so they can build bright futures.”
+As BBVA Compass Chairman and CEO Manolo Sánchez says, “The ultimate goal here is to help our clients take greater control of their finances so they can build bright futures.”

 BBVA clients, who will gain access to FutureAdvisor’s services later this year, can either link their external investment accounts and receive a customized investment plan, or they can opt for a managed portfolio in which assets are held through the bank’s broker-dealer affiliate, BBVA Compass Investment Solutions.